elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_03.md

     - Copy the HTTPS link shown (it will look like https://github.com/yourusername/my-training-course.git)
     - Open GitHub Desktop or your terminal, and clone the repository:
         - In GitHub Desktop: Click File → Clone repository, then paste the URL
-        - In the terminal: git clone https://github.com/yourusername/my-training-course.git
+        - In the terminal: `git clone https://github.com/yourusername/my-training-course.git`
     3. Generate the LiaScript course website
     - Go to your GitHub repository in your browser (the one you just created from the template)
     - Open the file called README.md — it should display the formatted text
     - In the top-right corner of that file’s view, click the “Raw” button.
 This opens a plain text version of the Markdown file.
     - Copy this page's URL and paste it here: [https://liascript.github.io/](https://liascript.github.io/).
     You can share the same raw README.md URL with your course participants.
 They can paste it into https://liascript.github.io/ themselves, and the course website will appear in their browsers.
-    4. Update the README.md file on your computer to include your learning outcomes and syllabus.
+    4. Update the README.md file on your locally cloned repository to include your learning outcomes and syllabus.
 Then push the changes to GitHub so they are reflected on the course website.
 You may need to force refresh your browser (e.g., Ctrl+Shift+R or Cmd+Shift+R) to see the updated content appear.

     You have now created a course website using GitHub and LiaScript!